|

 benefits of using balanced designs in a convoluted mathematical

-instance, in order to compare the hardness of the steel provided
+For instance, in order to compare the hardness of the steel

-by two manufacturers, it is better to take the same number of
+provided by two manufacturers, it is better to take the

-the technique that is usually employed for determining which
+is the technique that is usually employed for determining

-factors are the major contributors to the variations of the
+which factors are the major contributors to the variations

-response.
-In other words, this type of analysis is used to
+of the response.
+In other words, this type of analysis is

-identity which factors have significant influences on the
+used to identity which factors have significant influences

-response.
-Once these factors are identified, actions can be
+on the response.
+Once these factors are identified, actions

-taken by adjusting the factors to optimize the response.
-A
+can be taken by adjusting the factors to optimize the response.

-typical ANOVA table for a two-level full factorial design using
+A typical ANOVA table for a two-level full factorial design

 |